Tom Browne (broadcaster)

 Tom Browne (born 11 November 1945) is a British broadcaster and actor, born in Lymington, Hampshire, and educated at King's College School, Wimbledon.

 Career

 Early film and acting career

 As an actor, Browne graduated from RADA.
-He has appeared in many films, including Prudence and the Pill, Decline and Fall and The Vampire Lovers.
-He has also performed throughout the UK in repertory theatres and in plays for both the BBC and ITV.
+He has appeared in several films, including Prudence and the Pill, Decline and Fall and The Vampire Lovers.
+He also performed throughout the UK in repertory theatres and in plays for both the BBC and ITV.
 He starred with Richard Todd in "The Winslow Boy" (1971) and then in "A Christmas Carol" also with Todd and Mervyn Johns.

 Television

-He appeared very briefly in the fourth series of the television series The Flaxton Boys set in 1945 (the earlier series being set in 1854, 1890 and 1928) playing the part of Captain Ewing in the episode called, "Is Your Journey Really Necessary?" shown on television on 25 March 1973.
-He has also made appearances in the 1968 TV series Virgin of the Secret Service, The Queen Street Gang, The Prior Commitment, the 1971 TV series Hine, Budgie, and Whodunnit?.
-However, he is probably better known for his part as the Headmaster, James Bonfils, in Emmerdale Farm from November, 1974 through to April, 1975.
+Browne also made appearances in the 1968 TV series Virgin of the Secret Service, The Queen Street Gang, The Prior Commitment, the 1971 TV series Hine, Budgie, and Whodunnit?.
+However, he is perhaps better known for his part as the Headmaster, James Bonfils, in Emmerdale Farm from November 1974 through to April 1975.